Tom Hopkinson: Early life

-Born in Manchester, his father was a Church of England clergyman and a scholar, and his mother had been a school mistress.
+Born in Manchester, his father was John Hopkinson, a Church of England clergyman and a scholar, and his mother had been a school mistress.
 Hopkinson attended prep school on the Lancashire coast and then St Edward's School, Oxford.
 From there he went to Pembroke College, Oxford, reading Classical Moderations (Class II, 1925) and Greats (Class III, 1927).
 His philosophy tutor for Greats was R. G. Collingwood.

 Early work

 Tom Hopkinson first worked in advertising and publicity, then became a magazine assistant editor in 1934.
 He was soon working for Stefan Lorant on Weekly Illustrated magazine, and wrote short stories and novels during his free time.
 He also assisted Lorant on Lilliput magazine, and then on Picture Post magazine from 1938 to 1940.
 When Lorant left permanently for America in July 1940, Hopkinson became editor of Picture Post, in 1940, remaining until 1950.
 It was Hopkinson who began photojournalist Bert Hardy's connection with Picture Post.
 Another colleague there was Jeffrey Mark.